Undergraduate Research Positions

 - Research positions for undergraduates are orchestrated through the Center for Undergraduate Fellowships and Research (CUFR).

 - Research opportunities may be paid or unpaid.

 Graduate Research Positions

 Additionally, research positions may be available within schools and departments and you may wish to speak with your advisor or a faculty member about those opportunities.

-GW Research Days is an annual, two-day showcase of research, scholarship, and creative endeavors at GW.
-At Research Days, students communicate the results of their work to the GW community and compete for presentation prizes.
-Before the event, GW Research Days hosts workshops on presentation and making a research poster.
+GW Research Showcase, previously GW Research Days, is a one-day event that will highlight the breadth of innovation and creativity being conducted at GW across all disciplines.
+This event invites students and trainees to present their work and compete for prize money.
+Before the event, GW Research Showcase hosts workshops on presentation and making a research poster.
 Workshops are typically held in February and March, and the showcase event typically occurs in April.
-Contact email@example.com to learn more.
+Contact ResShowcase@gwu.edu to learn more.